MillenniumMachines/MillenniumOS/README.md

 ## Bugs, Issues, Support
 If you find any bugs or issues, please create an issue on this repository.
 Best-effort support is available via our [Discord](https://discord.gg/ya4UUj7ax2).

+### Troubleshooting
+To help us work out any issues, please run `M7600 D1` and paste the whole output into any issue you create, or attach with any help request in Discord.
+This output includes the value of MOS specific variables and also the contents of the RRF object model - specifically the limits, move, sensors, spindles, state and tool keys which are essential for debugging MillenniumOS functionality (or lack thereof).

 ---